certbot/certbot/docs/using.rst

 at the time the certificate was originally issued will be used for the renewal attempt, unless you specify other plugins or options.

+You can also specify hooks to be run before or after a certificate is renewed.
+For example, if you want to use the standalone_ plugin to renew your certificates, you may want to use a command like

+``letsencrypt renew --standalone --pre-hook "service nginx stop" --post-hook "service nginx start"``

+This will stop Nginx so standalone can bind to the necessary ports and then restart Nginx after the plugin is finished.
+The hooks will only be run if a certificate is due for renewal, so you can run this command frequently without unnecessarily stopping your webserver.
+More information about renewal hooks can be found by running ``letsencrypt --help renew``.

-If you're sure that this command executes successfully without human intervention, you can add the command to ``crontab`` (since certificates are only renewed when they're determined to be near expiry, the command can run on a regular basis, like every week or every day); note that the current version provides detailed output describing either renewal success or failure.
+If you're sure that this command executes successfully without human intervention, you can add the command to ``crontab`` (since certificates are only renewed when they're determined to be near expiry, the command can run on a regular basis, like every week or every day).
+You may also want to use the ``-q`` or ``--quiet`` quiet flag to silence all output except errors.

 The ``--force-renew`` flag may be helpful for automating renewal;
 it causes the expiration time of the certificate(s) to be ignored when